QuantEcon/continuous_time_mcs/ctmc_lectures/uc_mc_semigroups.md

 ## Overview

-In our previous lecture we covered some of the general theory of continuous semigroups, with a particular focus on UC semigroups.
+In our previous lecture we covered some of the general theory of continuous operator semigroups.

 Next we translate these results into the setting of Markov semigroups.

-The main aim is to give a one-to-one correspondence between UC Markov semigroups and "well-behaved" intensity matrices.
+The main aim is to give an exact one-to-one correspondence between UC Markov semigroups and "conservative" intensity matrices on a countable set $S$.

+Conservativeness is defined below and relates to "nonexplosiveness" of the associated Markov matrix.

-We will also give some brief discussion of intensity matricies that fall outside this class, and the processes they generate.
+We will also give a brief discussion of intensity matricies that fall outside this class, along with the processes they generate.

 ## Notation and Terminology